MatthewLane412/School_District_Analysis/README.md

 ### How does replacing the ninth-grade scores affect the following:
  - Math and reading scores by grade
-   - Overall 9th grade schools disctrict wide went down.
-All other grades remain unchanged
+   - Overall 9th grade schools district wide went down.
+All other grades remain unchanged.

  - Scores by school spending
    - The '% overall passing' for the bucket '$630-644' went down slightly.
 All other 'spending ranges(per student)' remain unchanged